Football player kicking ball in stadium

 Market & Commercialization Strategy (post-project).

-Athlete Data Must Be Handled and with Responsibly, Transparently, Clear Boundaries.
+Athlete Data Must Be Handled Responsibly, Transparently, and Clear Boundaries.

 Twinspire is being developed with data governance and research ethics as core design principles.